 Important Savings Methods We Teach Our Autistic Son

-- Why do we bring our son to second-hand stores?
+- Why do we bring our autistic son to second-hand stores?

-For years we’ve been taking our son to places such as Value Village, Goodwill and Bibles For Missions.
+We’ve been taking our son to places such as Value Village, Goodwill, and Bibles For Missions for years.

 Thrift stores are where he can physically touch products which help him decide what he likes.